afreakk/dmenuhistory/README.md

 ### WIP

 #### Installation
-Compile using `ghc -O2 dmenuhist.hs` (For example, no special dependencies other than haskell needed), then put `dmenuhist` executable in path
+Compile using `ghc -O2 dmenuhist.hs` (No special dependencies other than haskell needed), then put `dmenuhist` executable in path

 #### Example usages